Forking in Short and Tame Abstract Elementary Classes: The U-Rank

 \end{defin}

-Our $U$-rank dominates these Morley Ranks at least for domains of size $\lambda$.
-Thus, the finiteness of the $U$-rank, which follows from local character, implies us that an AEC is totally transcendental and that the stability transfer results of \cite{liebermanrank}.\S5 apply.
+The $U$-rank for any independence relation dominates these Morley Ranks at least for domains of size $\lambda$.
+Thus, the finiteness of the $U$-rank, which follows from local character, implies that an AEC is totally transcendental and that the stability transfer results of \cite[Section 5]{liebermanrank} apply.